-HUNDING'S SAGA - 15: CHAINED In The Manner Of A Thief!
+HUNDING'S SAGA - 15: CHAINED, As A Common Thief!

 Hunding calls out Lifing to a holmgang,

 'I have given you good clothes, Dane, to show you how well I think of you, and showed you my treasures.
 You and your crew were fed at my tables, and this is how you repay me?'
 Prince Valdemar laid into Hunding as he strode up to him past a smirking Lifing.
 The prince stopped close to the young Dane and stared coldly into his eyes, going on,

 'Your friend Sverri tried to kill one of my men - your friend! - and now he will helplessly feel the river's cold claw at his manhood.
 If he is alive in the morning, which I very much doubt as even at this time of year the river freezes at night, he may go free.
 How he will be in is anyone's guess, however, but he will be set free.
 As for you, my friend, you will be chained to a cell wall within hearing of his death cries.
 You will feel the cold, as he does, but he will curse your foolishness to his dying breath as his body is racked with the slow, gnawing cold'.

 The prince stopped there, held Hunding's steady gaze with iron dark eyes.
 He stood for a time, playing with his long beard.
 He began again,

 'I wonder if your thieving ways have anything to do with your heathen trust in your many gods and goddesses.
 Tell me, do you really believe in the old warrior ways?'

 Hunding waited, trying to think of an answer that would give this Rus prince an inkling of how deeply offended he felt,

 'I am a trader, my Lord', he said slowly, as if speaking to a fool, 'not a warrior.
 True, I must know how to look after myself, and I trust my friends will not let me down -'